 The practical difference:

-Clearbit tells you who visits your website.
+Clearbit tells you which companies visit your website.

 Metadata lets you target accounts showing third-party intent through paid ads.